 - Grilled Chicken & Roast Tomato Salad

-8 skinless & boneless chicken thighs, cut in halves
+- 8 chicken thighs skinless and boneless, cut in halves

-25 grams / 1.5 tablespoons butter (optional, can also be ghee or a drizzle of olive oil)
+- 1.5 tablespoons butter optional, can also be ghee or a drizzle of olive oil

 - Cut the chicken thighs in halves and place on a cutting board or a plate.
 Season evenly with salt and pepper.